HasaNoureddine/Github-Readme-File/README.md

-Hello!, the languages used in for this project where HTML and CSS Purely.'
+Hello!, this project was done by me Hasan Noureddine, the author, the languages used in for this project where HTML and CSS Purely.'

 I greattly benefited from online css and html tutorials such as W3schoool, geeks for geeks and etc..